-Performance Indicator Target for 2017 Assumptions Notes

-ARB to have processed responses to all queries regarding the UK's notifications to the European Commission within two weeks of receipt.

 ARB to have scrutinised and reviewed European notifications within the two-month consultation period set out in the European Commission's Notification Procedures.

-Maintaining the standards of co Managing the complaints proce • S:

-Complaints in office - No. of

-weeks from date of receipt of a

-formal complaint to

-Investigations Panel referral or closure.

-Complaints with the

-Investigations Panel - No. of

-weeks from referral of case to

-issue of final decision.

-PCC Hearing date - No. of

-weeks from Investigations

-Panel final decision to

-production of Board solicitor's

-Report.

-PCC Hearing date - No. of

-weeks from receipt of Board

-solicitor's Report to PCC

-hearing.
+100% Maintaining the standards of c Managing the complaints proc onduct and practice of architec ess ts: Complaints in office - No. of weeks from date of receipt of a formal complaint to Investigations Panel referral or closure.
+80% within 16 weeks 160 complaints received Complaints with the Investigations Panel - No. of weeks from referral of case to issue of final decision.
+80% within 12 weeks 75 decisions issued PCC Hearing date - No. of weeks from Investigations Panel final decision to production of Board solicitor's Report.
+80% within 12 weeks 30 reports produced Professional Conduct Case Hearing date - No. of weeks from receipt of Board solicitor's Report to PCC hearing.
+80% within 12 weeks 28 PCC cases

-Performance Indicator Target for 2017 Assumptions Notes

-Raising public awareness of th Raising public awareness of the Register and helping users and potential users of architects' services to make
+Performance Indicator Target for 2017 Assumptions Notes Raising public awareness of t make informed choices Raising public awareness of the Register and helping users and potential users of architects' services to make informed choices Title complaints in office - No. of weeks from date of receipt to referral to Board's solicitor or closure.
+80% in 16 weeks 260 cases Title complaints with Board's solicitor to conclusion - No. of weeks from date of referral to non-prosecution conclusion/summons.
+80% in 12 weeks 14 cases Online Register availability 24 hours a day, seven days a week.
+95% availability time Corporate functions Publish Annual Report and Publish electronically within six

-informed choices

-Title complaints in office.
-No

-Title complaints in office - No. of weeks from date of receipt

-to referral to Board's solicitor

-or closure.

-Title complaints with Board's

-solicitor to conclusion - No. of

-weeks from date of referral to non-prosecution

-conclusion/summons.

-·

-Online Register availability 24

-hours a day, seven days a week.

-Corporate functions

-Publish Annual Report and

-Financial Statements.

-Issue post-Board eBulletins.